Fai Chai Junction

 It founded in 1941 from the expansion of Pran Nok Road, during that time, it was only a T junction.
 Later in 2015, there was an extension of Phran Nok–Phutthamonthon 4 Road from Taling Chan District to alleviate traffic problems, thus making it into a four-way intersection in the present.

-The area of Fai Chai between early 1960s to late 1980s was the location of the Southern Bus Terminal (currently shifting to Taling Chan), market, Nakornloung Shopping Center and namesake movie theater.
-Including nearby, Soi Charan Sanit Wong 27 or Soi Buppha Sawan was the center of the many popular luk thung (Thai country song) labels.
-But now these things are not there anymore.
+From the early 1960s to the late 1980s, the Fai Chai area was home to the Southern Bus Terminal (later relocated to Taling Chan), a market, the Nakornloung Shopping Center, and the namesake movie theater.
+Nearby, Soi Charan Sanit Wong 27, also known as Soi Buppha Sawan, was a hub for many popular luk thung (Thai country music) talent agencies.
+Today, none of these remain.

 Fai Chai tunnel, which is an underpass along Charan Sanit Wong Road direction, took 13 years to complete the construction.
 The Bt788-million project, which is being carried out by Kamphaeng Phet Wiwat Construction, began in October 2009 during the tenure of Bangkok governor MR Sukhumbhand Paribatra.
-However, construction progress has been delayed by disputes over its size, design and overlap with the MRT Blue Line’s Bang Sue-Tha Phra phase.
+However, construction progress has been delayed by disputes over its size, design and overlap with the MRT Blue Line's Bang Sue–Tha Phra portion.
 The disputes prompted several revisions of the contract.
 The tunnel was opened for the first day on August 1, 2022 along with an overpass across Na Ranong intersection in Khlong Toei District, where Ratchadaphisek crosses Rama III, Sunthonkosa and Na Ranong Roads.
 The first phase of activation will only be open from 5am to 10pm as some of the decorations have not been completed.